jtonic/todo/docs/best_practices/cloud.md

 # __BEST PRACTICES__

-## Use namespaces:
+## Use namespaces

 - __why?__

-    - querying by
+  - querying

-        - all namespace: `kubectl get svc --all-namespaces`
+    - (all) services by all namespace: `kubectl get svc --all-namespaces`

-        - specific namespace: ` kubectl get svc -n todo`
+    - services by a specific namespace: `kubectl get svc -n todo`

+    - resources by a specific namespace: `kubectl get all -n todo`

-    - delete all from namespaces `kubectl delete all --all -n todo-be`
+  - delete all from namespaces `kubectl delete all --all -n todo`

 - see all builtin and defined namespaces

     `kubectl config get-contexts minikube`